Delta Air Lines Flight 89: Aftermath

 First responders were called to multiple schools to treat children and staff who were outdoors at the time Flight 89 dumped fuel.
 At least 56 children and adults were reported to have minor skin and lung irritations.
 All affected schools were closed for cleaning, but reopened the following day.

 The story received widespread media attention, with detailed investigation and analysis from organizations including CBS News, The New York Times, the Los Angeles Times, and received substantial international media coverage.
 Aviation experts were puzzled by the actions of the flight crew.
 A former United Airlines captain called the fuel dump over a populated area "a pretty outrageous thing" that "nobody" would do.
 Safety expert John Cox said that because "they were not in an immediate threat condition, and they started out over water", the pilots will need to explain "why they continued to dump fuel at low altitude when they weren't in a fuel-dumping area, and didn't advise ATC that they were dumping fuel".
 Abend noted that the pilots twice told controllers that they needed to delay the landing for unexplained reasons, suggesting that they needed more time to complete checklists and dump fuel, and did not feel compelled to land right away.
 However—trying to surmise why the pilots did not use the extra time to explain their intentions, nor to ask for vectors to a dumping area over the ocean—Abend stated "Honestly, I don't have the answer."

 Following the Flight 89 incident, the mayor of Burien, Washington, a city located adjacent to Seattle–Tacoma International Airport, called on the Port of Seattle to develop an emergency response plan for similar situations.

-The aircraft was put back into service with Delta ten days later on January 24.
-It was withdrawn from service on October 4 and stored at Southern California Logistics Airport after the impact of the COVID-19 pandemic on aviation prompted Delta to retire its entire Boeing 777 fleet and replaces them with Airbus A350-900s.
+On August 25, 2025, Delta settled agreed to pay $78.75 million in a class action lawsuit filed by residents affected by the fuel dump.